Adhesive category theory for graph rewriting in Rocq: Instances

 Given an object $X$ in a category $\C$, we can define the \emph{slice} category $\C\slash X$.
 Its objects are the morphisms $f\colon A\to X$; a morphism from $f\colon A\to X$ to $g\colon B\to X$ is a morphism $h\colon A\to B$ in $\C$ such that $f = g \circ h$.
 (Subobjects of $X$ actually form a subcategory of $\C\slash X$.)

-For any instance $\C$ of a structure of the hierarchy of categories and any $X \in \C$, the slice $\C\slash X$ is an instance of the same structure as $\C$, i.e., the slice is rm-adhesive if the category is rm-adhesive, etc. The proofs mainly consist of lemmata to transfer pullbacks, pushouts, monos and regular monos to and from the slice.
+For any instance $\C$ of a structure of the hierarchy of categories and any $X \in \C$, the slice $\C\slash X$ is an instance of the same structure as $\C$, i.e., the slice is rm-adhesive if the category is rm-adhesive, etc. As for functors and presheaf categories, the proofs mainly consist of lemmata to transfer pullbacks, pushouts, monos and regular monos to and from the slice.

 This construction is a useful source of additional concrete models.
 For example, the category $\Types \slash X$ is the category of (intensional) multisets over $X$; and, for a chosen category of graphs, the slice category of $X$ is the category of graphs \emph{typed} by $X$, i.e. each node of $X$ defines a type and its edges define the permitted edges, so that an object of this slice category is a graph respecting the typing constraints and the morphisms between graphs are those that preserve types~\cite{monograph}.
-The general theory of categorical graph transformations thus lifts immediately to these richer---and practically useful---settings.
+The general theory of categorical graph transformations thus lifts immediately to these richer and practically useful settings, e.g., the essential use of typing in hierarchical graph-based knowledge representation~\cite{harmer2020} and its specific application to automated schema validation and update in graph-based databases~\cite{bonifati2019}.